Learning Off-Policy with Online Planning: Conclusion

-This material is based upon work supported by the United States Air Force and DARPA under Contract No. FA8750-18-C-0092, LG Electronics and the National Science Foundation under Grant No. IIS-1849154.
+\acknowledgments{We thank Tejus Gupta, Xingyu Lin and the members of R-PAD lab for insightful discussions.
+This material is based upon work supported by the United States Air Force and DARPA under Contract No. FA8750-18-C-0092, LG Electronics, and the National Science Foundation under Grant No. IIS-1849154.}